New Luxembourg Tax Reforms Aim to Boost International Business and Investment Appeal

 New Legislation

-Draft law No. 8388 (“The First Draft Law”) was published on 23 May 2024 and includes an amendment to the Luxembourg tax code clarifying the conditions required for a redemption of a class of shares to qualify as a partial liquidation (“Share Classes”), a simplification of the minimum net worth tax (“NWT”) brackets applicable to Luxembourg entities and a new election to treat tax exempt dividends and capital gains as taxable.
+Draft law No. 8388 (“The First Draft Law”) was published on 23 May 2024 and includes an amendment to the Luxembourg tax code clarifying the conditions required for a redemption of a class of shares to qualify as a partial liquidation (“Share Class Repatriations”), a simplification of the minimum net worth tax (“NWT”) brackets applicable to Luxembourg entities and a new election to treat tax exempt dividends and capital gains as taxable.

 Codifying the Share Class Repatriation Regime

-The First Draft Law will codify the conditions allowing for a redemption of a class of shares to be considered as a partial liquidation for Luxembourg tax purposes and therefore not subject to withholding tax.
-‘Share Classes’ have been utilised in Luxembourg corporate structures over the years as a repatriation mechanism for distributing profits to shareholders.
+The First Draft Law will codify the conditions which allow for the redemption of a class of shares to be considered as a partial liquidation for Luxembourg tax purposes and therefore not

 a) the redeemed class of shares must be cancelled within six months of redemption;

-c) the redemption price reflects the “fair market value” (arm’s length standard) based on provisions found in the articles of association (or a reference to such document in the articles).
+c) the redemption price must reflect the “fair market value” (arm’s length standard) based on provisions found in the articles of

 Simplifying the Minimum Net Worth Tax Regime

-- From EUR 0 to EUR 350,000 of total assets: minimum NWT amounts EUR 535,
+• EUR 0 to EUR 350,000 of total assets: minimum NWT amounts to EUR 535,

-- More than EUR 350,000 up to EUR 2,000,000 of total assets: minimum NWT due would be EUR 1,605, or
+• More than EUR 350,000 and up to EUR 2,000,000 of total assets: the minimum NWT due would be EUR 1,605, or

-- More than EUR 2,000,000 of total assets: minimum NWT of EUR 4,815.
+• More than EUR 2,000,000 of total assets: The minimum NWT due would be EUR 4,815.

 Election to Tax Certain Exempt Dividends and Capital Gains